Javatpoint Logo

 • Informative essay

-2. Think what topic you are supposed to write on then think of the connected points of the essay and type of essay.
+2. Think about what topic you are supposed to write on, then think of the connected points of the essay and the type of essay.

 4. Select the type of style in which the essay would be written :

-• MLA (Modern Language Association): It is the most common style of writing amongst high school and collegiate students.
+• MLA (Modern Language Association): It is the most common writing style amongst high school and collegiate students.
 It is developed for essays on language art and humanities.

 • APA (American Psychological Association): It is the second most common style, developed for writing psychology and social science research papers.

-• Chicago Manual of Style: It is an American English style and guide, which is generally used in various academic areas.
+• Chicago Manual of Style: It is an American English style and guide used in various academic areas.

 5. Create a thesis